battery-pulse/pulse-telemetry/README.md

 ## Developer Notes

+See the [developer guide](https://github.com/battery-pulse/developer-guide/blob/main/SETUP_GUIDE.md) for notes on configuring your development environment.

 ### Test Coverage

 - **Data Generators**: We've implemented mock data sources that can asynchronously produce data, configurable to emit data at a desired frequency, such as a series of test or asset channels.